-Our preventative education forms part of our whole school approach to prepare our learners for life in modern Britain, encourages open debate about different points of view and beliefs and creates a culture of zero tolerance for sexism, misogyny/ misandry, disablism, racism, homophobia, biphobia and sexual violence and harassment.
-It is responsive to contextual, local and national data, issues and trends to ensure it is meeting the challenges that children/young people are facing.
+Our preventative education forms part of our whole school/college approach to prepare our learners for life in modern Britain, encourages open debate about different points of view and beliefs and creates a culture of zero tolerance for sexism, misogyny/misandry, disablism, racism, homophobia, biphobia and sexual violence and harassment.
+It is responsive to contextual, local, and national data, issues, and trends to ensure it is meeting the challenges that children are facing.

 The school's core values and standards, alongside the fundamental British Values, are upheld and demonstrated throughout all aspects of the school.
-This is underpinned by the school's Ready to Learn policy, pastoral support system and our planned evidence-based relationships education/relationships and sex education and health education and reinforced throughout the whole curriculum.
+This is underpinned by the school's behaviour policy, pastoral support system and our planned evidence-based relationships education/relationships and sex education and health education and reinforced throughout the whole curriculum.

-See New Mills School relationships and sex education and behaviour policy.
+See New Mills Schools relationships education/relationships and sex education and health education policy and behaviour policy (Ready to Learn).